dapr/dotnet-sdk/examples/Workflow/README.md

 dapr run --app-id wfapp --dapr-grpc-port 4001 --dapr-http-port 3500
 ```

-Dapr will listen for HTTP requests at `http://localhost:3500`.
+Dapr listens for HTTP requests at `http://localhost:3500`.

 This example illustrates a purchase order processing workflow.
-The console prompts will provide directions on how to both purchase and restock items.
+The console prompts provide directions on how to both purchase and restock items.

 To start a workflow, you have two options: